stroncis/aiua6-receipt-parser/README.md

 ## Notes

 Most recent receipts have QR codes with an URL to basic information: date and time, spent sum, receipt issuer and transaction location address.

+All receipt pictures have a barely or not at all perceivable to the naked eye gradient.
+That gradient is sometimes hard to cope even in Photoshop to make a clear text mask.
+Making it fully automated is a challenge of a next level.
+CLAHE (Contrast Limited AHE (Adaptive Histogram Equalization)) solves this by splitting an image to the grid and applying AHE for each part separatedly.
+This way darker corner on one side will be treated differently, than another (if there still is enough data, f.e. pixel values are not clipped).